splash-li/CHWMaster/README.md

-# CHWMaster
+# IJDAR paper CHWMaster
-Under construction
-code will be released soon~
+Our code is still being organized and will be released soon.